jarcher/openfmb-adapters/README.md

 # Contributing

-Green Energy Corp, Daniel Evans
+Daniel Evans, Green Energy Corp

 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.